Degenerate homoclinic bifurcations in complex dimension 2: Weak stability for polynomial automorphisms of

 Here we briefly review the notion of weak ($\jstar$-)stability from~\cite{tangencies} (and further developed in~\cite{hyperbolic}).
 First, recall the usual vocabulary of complex Hénon maps: $K^+$ and $K^-$ are respectively the sets of bounded forward and backward orbits; $J^+ = \fr K^+$ and $J^- = \fr K^-$ are the forward and backward Julia sets, and $\jstar$ is the closure of the set of saddle periodic points.

 Any family of polynomial automorphisms of $\C^2$ of constant dynamical degree is conjugate to a family of compositions of Hénon mappings~\cite[Prop.
 2.1]{tangencies}.
-A family of polynomial automorphisms of dynamical degree $d\geq 2$ is said to be {\em substantial} if: either all its members are dissipative or for any periodic point with eigenvalues $\alpha_1$ and $\alpha_2$, no relation of the form $\alpha_1^a\alpha^b_2 = c$ holds persistently in parameter space, where $a$, $b$, $c$ are complex numbers and $\abs{c} =1$.
+A family of polynomial automorphisms of dynamical degree $d\geq 2$ is said to be {\em substantial} if: either all its members are dissipative or for any periodic point with eigenvalues $\alpha_1$ and $\alpha_2$, no relation of the form $\alpha_1^a\alpha^b_2 = c$ holds persistently in parameter space, where $a$ and $b$ are real numbers\footnote{It was inaccurately stated in~\cite{tangencies} that $a$ and $b$ could be complex but the issue is really for real $a$ and $b$.} and $\abs{c} =1$.

 A {\em branched holomorphic motion} is a family of holomorphic graphs over $\La$ in $\La\times \C^2$.
 It is said \emph{normal} if these graphs form a normal family.
 As the ``branched'' terminology suggests, these graphs are allowed to intersect, while in a holomorphic motion they are not.